 b. unusual and rapid accumulation or runoff of surface waters from any source;

-(2) collapse or subsidence of land along the shore of a lake or similar body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels that result in a flood as defined in A.1.a. above. *Mudflow is defined (in part) as “A river of liquid and flowing mud on the surfaces of normally dry land areas, as when earth is carried by a current of water”
+(2) collapse or subsidence of land along the shore of a lake or a similar body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels that result in a flood as defined in A.1.a. above. *Mudflow is defined (in part) as “A river of liquid and flowing mud on the surfaces of normally dry land areas, as when the earth is carried by a current of water”

 There are many different ways in which a flood event may occur and it is important to know how a flood is defined and what coverage if any are available to protect you.